Year Four - Classes Polaris and Rigel

 Upcoming and exciting events

 Our school trips and experiences are currently linked to our Creative Curriculum and Science topics.
-Amonst the experiences we have planned are::
+Amongst the experiences we have planned are:

 Roman Warrior- A visit from a real, live Roman Warrior, played by real, live historians!

 Jorvik Viking Museum: H:ow the Vikings lived in medieval Britain.

 Murton Park: An outdoor educational experience to improve the children's fieldwork and geographical skills.

 Mad Science: A school based visit to improve the children's knowledge and enjoyment of science learning, with a particular emphasis on the science of sound.